What is travel insurance?

 How do I make a claim before or after my holiday or when I am abroad?

-You can contact us on the following numbers should you need assistance abroad or to make a claim before or after your holiday:
+You can contact us on the following numbers should you need assistance abroad.

 What is the maximum trip duration I can take?

-For annual multi-trip cover the maximum trip duration is 62 days for Orange and Silver cover and 92 days for Black cover.
-Trips within the UK are covered when you've pre-booked accommodation for a minimum of 2 nights.
+For annual multi-trip cover the maximum trip duration for any individual trip is 31 days for Orange and Silver policies and 45 days for Black policy.
+Trips within the UK are covered when you have pre-booked accommodation for a minimum of 2 nights at 70 miles away from home.

-For single trip cover, the maximum trip duration 94 days.
+For single trip cover, the maximum trip duration is 90 days.

 Do I need the extra gadget cover to insure my gadgets?

-If you think you'll need additional cover for your gadgets, we offer an optional gadget extension that you can select when you get a quote with us.
+If you think you'll need additional cover for your gadgets, we offer an optional enhanced gadget cover, for an extra cost, that you can select when you get a quote with us.

-Our policy wording will provide you with what cover your policy provides as standard and what our gadget extension cover will increase these limits to.
+The policy wording will provide you with what cover your policy provides as standard and what our enhanced gadget cover will increase these limits to.
+Please see section gadget cover (including enhanced gadget cover) for further details.

 Can I buy RAC Travel Insurance if I live overseas or if my journey starts from another country?

-No, only UK residents who are registered with a UK GP can purchase travel insurance from the RAC.
-You must purchase travel insurance before leaving the UK, if you purchase a policy after leaving the UK there will be no cover and the policy may be void.
+No, only UK residents (excluding Channel Islands and the Isle of Man) who are registered with a UK GP can purchase travel insurance from the RAC.
+You must purchase travel insurance before leaving the UK (excluding Channel Islands and the Isle of Man), if you purchase a policy after leaving the UK there will be no cover and the policy may be void.

 I am pregnant, will I be covered for medical costs?